Fantastic Things to Do in Sifnos, Greece

 Mid-range Accommodation in Sifnos

 Niriedes Hotel: This fantastic 4-star hotel in Platis Gialos is an excellent option for families and friends.
 The hotel is built above the bay of Platis Gialos, just 100 meters from the cosmopolitan beach.
-It features an outdoor pool with a hydromassage area and a small art gallery.
+It features an outdoor pool, a hydromassage area, and a small art gallery.
 Guests can enjoy breakfast made with local ingredients on a sea-view terrace.

 Click here for more information and to get the latest prices.